selimslab/selimslab.github.io/HOME/_algorithms/cocncurrency-algorithms.md

 ---
 tags: algorithms
 ---

-check out characterReplacement

 {% for note in site.documents %}
-{% if note.tags contains "pointers" %}
+{% if note.tags contains "concurrency" %}
 <li>
     <a href="{{ note.url }}">{{ note.title  }}</a>
 </li>
 {% endif %}
 {% endfor %}